Today reviews, I’m going to show you top rated stethoscope comparison Littmann Classic II vs III vs IV.

 Bottom Line – The Winner: Littmann Classic III

-Even though the similarities and difference were probably unclear in most factors – we can easily say the Littmann Classic III is the best product here.
+Even though the similarities and difference on Littmann Classic II vs III vs IV. were probably unclear in most factors – we can easily say the Littmann Classic III is the best product here.

 Why?
 Simply because having a more comfortable design for less size, exceptional comfort, the really convenient tunable diaphragm on each side, and top-notch single tubing – it goes a little further than other options for a fairer price.

 But still, the Littmann Classic II S.E and the Littmann Cardiology IV were outstanding in every way.
 So don’t hesitate and choose the one you find the most proper for your needs.